sylvainnizac/Djangoctopus/README.md

 Everything is in progress, many commits incoming!

+september 18th 2015

+picture delivery API fully functionnal with all pictures next step a bit of style then filter the query

 september 15th 2015

 first step for galery 2nd page.
 Objective is to deliver pictures via angular including filters